-The snippet at left was published either in 1999 or 2004.
-I canot determine exctly which, but I thought it might serve to kick off this page of remarks on yet more and again about the colonists of Ancient Britain.
-The article is of interest since it more or less represents the general impression current in England among those who might, with a little effort, be better informed.
+The snippet at left was published in 1999 and 2004.
+It is from Sutton Hoo, The Anglo-Saxon way of Life and Death, by Paul Dowswell and I thought it might serve to kick off this page of remarks on yet again more about the colonists of Ancient Britain.
+The passage is of interest since it more or less represents the general impression current in England among those who might, with a little effort, be better informed.
+That said, Dowswell's book is easily the best introduction to what exists of Sutton Hoo.

-For a start, the "Anglo-Saxons" did not come from Germany, mainly or at all.
-Isaac Taylor pointed out as long ago as 1864 that there are hardly any place-names from what is now Saxony represented in England.
+However, the "Anglo-Saxons" did not come from Germany, mainly or at all.
+Isaac Taylor pointed out as long ago as 1864 that there are hardly any place-names from what is now Lower Saxony represented in England.

 Jutes.
 There is no point in thinking there is anything special about Jutes.
 Jutes are, simply, Goths; and Goths are Geats and Gauts.
 In Sweden they are Götar, from Götaland, south of the Swedes, north of Europe.